China is quickly moving to establish ties with the Taliban as the U.S. has nearly completed its withdrawal from Afghanistan.

 During the meeting, Wang assured the Taliban that the Chinese government respects Afghanistan’s independence and territorial integrity, and promised not to interfere with Afghanistan’s internal concerns.

-Wang added the usual denouncement of the United States and its policies.
-“China has throughout adhered to non-interference in Afghanistan’s internal affairs… [the withdrawal demonstrates] the failure of America’s policies and offers the Afghan people an important opportunity to stabilize and develop their own country,” Wang said.
+Wang added the usual denouncement of the United States and its policies, “China has throughout adhered to non-interference in Afghanistan’s internal affairs… [the withdrawal demonstrates] the failure of America’s policies and offers the Afghan people an important opportunity to stabilize and develop their own country,” the foreign minister said.

 The Chinese government no doubt sees the U.S. withdrawal as an opportunity to promote its Belt and Road Initiative.